HER2: Cancer

-Amplification, also known as the over-expression of the ERBB2 gene, occurs in approximately 15-30% of breast cancers.
-HER2-positive breast cancers are well established as being associated with increased disease recurrence and a poor prognosis compared with other identifiably genetically distinct breast cancers with other known, or lack thereof, genetic markers that are thought to be associated with other breast cancers; however, drug agents targeting HER2 in breast cancer have significantly and positively altered the otherwise poor prognosis of the historically problematic difficulties associated with HER2-positive breast cancer.
-Over-expression is also known to occur in ovarian, stomach, adenocarcinoma of the lung and aggressive forms of uterine cancer, such as uterine serous endometrial carcinoma, e.g. HER2 is over-expressed in approximately 7-34% of patients with gastric cancer and in 30% of salivary duct carcinomas.

-HER2 is colocalised and most of the time, coamplified with the gene GRB7, which is a proto-oncogene associated with breast, testicular germ cell, gastric, and esophageal tumours.
+Amplification, also known as over-expression of the ERBB2 gene, occurs in approximately 10-30% of breast cancers.
+HER2-positive breast cancers are associated with increased disease recurrence and a poor prognosis compared with other identifiably genetically distinct breast cancers; however, drug agents targeting HER2 have significantly and positively altered the otherwise poor prognosis of HER2-positive breast cancer.
+Over-expression of HER2 is also known to occur in adenocarcinomas of the lung, ovary, and stomach, and in aggressive forms of uterine cancer, such as uterine serous carcinoma.
+E.g., HER2 is over-expressed in approximately 7-34% of patients with gastric cancer and in 30% of salivary duct carcinomas.
+The ERBB2 gene is physically near the gene encoding GRB7 on chromosome 17.
+GRB7 is a proto-oncogene associated with breast, testicular germ cell, gastric, and esophageal tumours and is frequently co-amplified in cancer cells with HER2 amplification.

-HER2 proteins have been shown to form clusters in cell membranes that may play a role in tumorigenesis.

-Evidence has also implicated HER2 signaling in resistance to the EGFR-targeted cancer drug cetuximab.

 The high expression of HER2 correlates with better survival in esophageal adenocarcinoma.

 The high amplification of HER2 copy number positively contributes to the survival time of gastric cardia adenocarcinoma patients.